Dropping global bond yields, recession fears put BOJ in a bind

 As Japanese yields fall, driven by global factors beyond the central bank's control, it won't seek to defend a specific level.

-Instead, the bank will allow market forces to drive bond moves as much as possible, said two sources familiar with its thinking, who declined to be identified because they were not authorized to speak to the media.
+Instead, the bank will allow market forces to drive bond moves as much as possible, said two sources familiar with its thinking, who declined to be identified because they were not authorised to speak to the media.

 But letting yields slide too far from the target would erode the credibility of BOJ policy, they said.